Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.english.txt

 HISTORY

+Version 0.3 Beta
+- new reply option of Jastey's SoD Tweakpack (v6) will be tagged accordingly.
+- restructured tp2 so dependent components will be deinstalled automatically if main component is deinstalled.

 Version 0.2 Beta
 - German version added, by Shai Hulud
 - added a paragraph "note to all translators and German players" to readme